Get Elected (2nd Edition)

 When it comes to turning dissatisfaction into action, politics is the art of making what appears to be impossible, possible.
 Australians are becoming increasingly disillusioned with politicians.
-There are more than 7,400 opportunities across Australia to stand for office, so why not consider standing?
-Especially if you’re an independently-minded progressive candidate and wish to take our nation forward (not backwards).
+There are more than 7,400 opportunities across the country to run for office, at a local, state or federal level – so, what are you waiting for?

-Get Elected: A step-by-step campaign guide to running for public office will show candidates how to plan and run a successful campaign for office at the local, state or federal level.
+Get Elected: A step-by-step campaign guide to running for public office explains to aspiring candidates how to plan and run a successful campaign for office at all levels of office.

 What readers have said about Ruth’s book